vinc/vinc.cc/source/essays/geocalendar.html.md

 ### Century

-One additional unit, the century, is available to keep using only two digits to represent the year for future dates.
+One additional unit, the century or hectoyear, is available to keep the year on two digits.
 A century is 100 years.
+It can be omitted and deduced from context easily.

 ## Decimal time